 Here are three things about the local stock market that you might be interested in today.

 The information provided is for general information purposes only and is not intended to be personalised investment or financial advice.
-The Motley Fool Singapore has recommended units of CapitaLand Commercial Trust.
-Motley Fool Singapore contributor Sudhan P owns units in CapitaLand Commercial Trust.
+The Motley Fool Singapore has recommended shares of iFAST Corporation Ltd. Motley Fool Singapore contributor Sudhan P owns shares in iFAST Corporation Ltd.